Blindness in animals

-Animals that live only in caves, called troglobites (meaning 'cave dwellers'), are adapted to life in the dark.
-Many such species are blind or have poor vision.

-Though it is less common, this may also be the case for fossorial animals, such as Marsupial moles.

 Causes of blindness in animals

 Blindness in animals can be caused be the result of environmental adaptations over time, or due to various conditions of the eyes.
 Many blind species have been able to adapt, navigate and survive in their environment by relying on their other senses.
-Some species are born without eyes such as the kauaʻi cave wolf spider, olm and the Mexican tetra.
+Some species are born without eyes such as the kauaʻi cave wolf spider, olm, and the Mexican tetra.

-Cataracts in Animals
+Cataracts

 Cataracts are the result of the opacification or cloudiness of the lens in the eye.
 Cataracts can be developed through old age, diseases or trauma to the eye.
 Some animals that are prone to the development of cataracts are dogs, elephants, horses, pandas and seals.
 Cataracts are less common in cats in comparison to dogs, where it is fairly common.
 Just like with humans, cataract extraction surgery can be performed on cats and dogs.

-Glaucoma in Animals
+Glaucoma

 Glaucoma is a progressive condition the eye causes damage to the optic nerve.
 The damage to the optic nerve is usually caused by intraocular pressure of the eye being elevated.
 Glaucoma can be seen in dogs, and less commonly, cats.
 Treatment can be in the form of ocular medication, like prescription eye drops.